susannaa-s/Genome-Assembly_Project/README.md

 ## Part 7 - Transcriptome assembly using Trinity

-Assembling the accession Sha transcriptome from paired-end Illumina RNA-seq reads using Trinity v2.15.1.
+Goal : to assemble the accession Sha transcriptome from paired-end Illumina RNA-seq reads using Trinity v2.15.1.

 Purpose:
 - Generate a de novo transcriptome assembly for A. thaliana Sha.